Note: This post may contain affiliate links. Please see my disclosure page for more details.

 Mid-range: Your best bet if you are trying not to spend too much is to try to find an apartmental rental on Booking.com or to check out Airbnb (use my link for up to $40 off your first stay!)

-Luxury: I visited the spa at Nendaz 4 Vallées & Spa and holy heck guys it was AMAZING.
+Luxury: One of the best ways to enjoy the mountains is to book a luxury chalet rental in Switzerland.
+If you prefer a hotel, I visited the spa at Nendaz 4 Vallées & Spa and holy heck guys it was AMAZING.
 They have a ridiculous number of saunas and steam rooms, an ice room, indoor and outdoor pools, a salt/floating pool… and probably so much more that I’ve already forgotten.
 Even if you don’t stay here, I recommend visiting their spa on a day pass!
+Check out reviews, availability, and prices here.

 Note: This post was written in collaboration with Swiss Travel Pass.
 I received an 8-day travel pass for train travel in Switzerland while writing this post.
 All opinions are my own, as always.